Orthogonal rational functions with real poles, root asymptotics, and GMP matrices: Proof of Theorem

-We are finally ready to adapt Yuditskii's construction \cite{YuditskiiAdv} to our setting.
-Let $\mu$ be a regular measure with $\esssupp \mu=\E$ and $\bc_k\notin \supp \mu$ and let $J_+$ and $A_+$ be the associated Jacobi and GMP matrix, respectively.
-Moreover let $\{\fv_\ell,\fw_\ell\}$ denote the block Jacobi coefficients of $\Delta_\E(A_+)$.
-First of all, by \cite[Lemma 5.1]{YuditskiiAdv} we can extend $J_+$ respectively $A_+$ by an element from the isospectral torus to full-line operators such that still $\bc_k\notin \sigma(A)$ and therefore $A\in\A(\bC_\E,\bbZ)$.
-Furthermore, let $A_N$ be the GMP matrix obtained by truncating $A$ after the $N$-th block and extending it by some element $\mathring{ A}\in\cT_\E(\bC_\E)$.
-Again we can do this and still ensure that $\bc_k\notin \sigma (A_N)$.
-Having in mind that elements from $\cT_\E(\bC_\E)$ satisfy the magic formula \eqref{eq:magicFormula1} and since computing the coefficients of $(\bc_k-A)^{-1}$ in the $\ell$th block only requires the entries from the consecutive blocks of $A_N$, cf. \cite[Lemma 3.2.]{YuditskiiAdv}, it follows from compactness of $\cT_\E(\bC_\E)$ that
+We are now ready to adapt Yuditskii's construction \cite{YuditskiiAdv} to our setting.
+Let $\mu$ be a regular measure with $\esssupp \mu=\E$ and let $J_+$ be the associated Jacobi matrix.
+As already described after Lemma \ref{lemmarank1}, we find $J$ and $\tilde J_+$ such that all $\bc_k\in\bC_E$ belong to the resolvent set of $\tilde J_+$ and $J$ and $\tilde J_+$ is also regular.
+Let $\tilde A_+$ and $A$ denote the GMP matrix associated to $\tilde J_+$ and $J$ respectively and $\{\fv_\ell,\fw_\ell\}$ denote the block Jacobi coefficients of $\Delta_\E(A)$.
+Let us further truncate $A$ after $N$ positive blocks before $\infty$ (i.e. before the position $-1+N(g+1))$ and extend it by some element $\mathring{ A}\in\cT_\E(\bC_\E)$ so that $\bc_k\notin \sigma (A_N)$.
+To be precise, we first truncate $A$ and consider its resolvent function $a_0^2r_-$, then we can extend it as in Lemma \ref{lemmarank1} by some reflectionless $r_+$ so that all $\bc_k\in \bC_E$ belong to the resolvent set of the associated Jacobi matrix and then we consider the associated GMP matrix by \cite[Proposition 5.5]{YuditskiiAdv}.
+Since elements from the isospectral torus satisfy the magic formula and computing resolvents is a purely local process, we would like to conclude from the compactness of $\cT_{\E}(\bC_\E)$ that